-The Master in Medical Education program gives participants the opportunity to specialize in theory and practice of curriculum design, effective teaching, assessment, and other aspects of medical education.
-Graduates of the program should be able to:
+The Master in Medical Education program gives health care education faculty members the opportunity to specialize in theory and practice of curriculum design, effective teaching, assessment, and other aspects of medical education.
+Graduates of the program will be able to:

 - design evidence-based education programs and materials with appropriate scope, sequence, and focus for intended learners;

 - deliver effective instruction to individuals and small or large groups in classroom, laboratory, or clinical settings;

 - evaluate the effectiveness of educational instruction, using formative and summative methods;

 - understand basic principles of educational measurement and be able to apply them to medical education;